 Efforts will be made to advance the construction of port infrastructure facilities and clearing land-water intermodal transport passages, aiming to establish an infrastructure network connecting various Asian sub-regions with other parts of Asia, Europe and Africa.

 Steps will be taken to resolve investment and trade facilitation issues, reduce investment and trade barriers and promote regional economic integration.

 - Financial Integration

 Actions will be taken to expand the scope of local currency settlement and currency exchange in trade and investment between countries along the route, deepen multilateral and bilateral financial cooperation and enhance the ability of managing financial risks through regional arrangements.

 Efforts will be made to promote exchanges and dialogues between different cultures to form the basis for the advancement of regional cooperation.

 The Silk Road Fund, set up as a limited liability company in December 2014, currently has US$40 billion and RMB$100 billion.
 It invests mainly in infrastructure and resources, as well as in industrial and financial cooperation related to BRI projects.

 The Asian Infrastructure Investment Bank

 The Asian Infrastructure Investment Bank (AIIB), which started its operation in January 2016, is a multilateral financial institution founded to bring countries together to address the huge infrastructure needs across Asia and beyond.
-AIIB offers sovereign and non-sovereign financing for sound and sustainable projects in energy and power, transportation and telecommunications, rural infrastructure and agriculture development, water supply and sanitation, environmental protection, and urban development and logistics.
+It offers financing for sound and sustainable projects in energy and power, transportation and telecommunications, rural infrastructure and agriculture development, water supply and sanitation, environmental protection, and urban development and logistics.
 As of 13 July 2019, AIIB had 100 members and prospective members in total (including Hong Kong).